hapax/hapax.github.io/assets/simple-physics.md

 e.g. [*Guesstimation*](https://www.amazon.ca/Guesstimation-Solving-Worlds-Problems-Cocktail/dp/0691129495)
 by Weinstein and Adam, have a list of handy numbers in the appendix for just this reason.
-It may feel like cheating, but remember that if you are doing a Fermi problem in real life, though, you can make your web of facts dramatically larger using Google!
+It may feel like cheating, but if you are doing a Fermi problem in real life, you can also make your web of facts dramatically larger using Google!

 Another failure mode ([described by lukeprog](https://www.lesswrong.com/posts/PsEppdvgRisz5xAHG/fermi-estimates))